Conditions At-a-glance

 Veterans Bridge-Woodside: take the left channel below the bridge, as the right channel is blocked and requires a portage.

 Bell-Stevi: One new tree is down half a mile below Bell.
 Another tree about one mile downstream of Bell Crossing has already sunk one drift boat and will require staying far river left and doing a long drag.
-Lastly, one new tree is down as ¾ through the Stevi-Florence float.
-It is across the river and will require a drag to get around.

 Our Recommendations for the Best Techniques and Patterns: